TomasGB/Voice-Assistant/Readme.md

 Python Assistant capable of taking voice commands and interact with different third party APIs (Google calendar, Twitch,Twitter, OpenWeather).
 The goal it's to automate daily tasks.

+## Project structure

+* src /

+    * `apiCredential.py` In this file are located all API's credentials.

+    * `functionalities.py` In this file are located all the asisstant functionatilies.

+    * `main.py` This is the file that runs the assistant.

+    * `speak.py` In this file is located all the speech recognition and text to speech code related.

+    * `triggers.py` In this file are located all lists of sentences or words that triggers the functionalities.

 ## Functionalities

 Hanna has different functionalities, that can be found inside "functionalities.py".
 Some of them are: